 FD Reports and PTRs must contain an original signature or be transmitted by the filer personally through the electronic filing system.
-Paper forms may NOT be filed with the LRC via fax or email.
+Paper forms must be hand-delivered or mailed.
+LRC will not accept paper forms submitted via fax or email.
 FD Reports and PTRs are frankable.